Armo00/pizza/README.md

  4. This project would not be possible without the existence of [Pistache](https://github.com/pistacheio/pistache).
 Do not forget to pay them a visit as well. 😊

  5. Since I'm currently the only person working on this project...
 If you used my framework and made changes under `library/include/pizza` and `library/include/external`, PR this change back to me, please!
 That would be appreciated. 😖

+ 6. The GNU General Public License permits making a modified version and letting the public access it on a server without ever releasing its source code to the public.
+So don't you be worrying about having to make your website open source. 🤫